hurc87/TicTacToe/notes.md

         // Or if you are using object spread syntax proposal, you can write:
         // var newPlayer = {...player, score: 2};

+* Changed the Class component of Square to a function component as all it needs to do is render and does not have its own state.
+As there is no state now, this.props is changed to props.

+* Note

+When we modified the Square to be a function component, we also changed onClick={() => this.props.onClick()} to a shorter onClick={props.onClick} (note the lack of parentheses on both sides).
+In a class, we used an arrow function to access the correct this value, but in a function component we don’t need to worry about this.

+* Taking turns :

+  We are setting X to be the first player by doing the following:

+  In Board constructor :

+        xIsNext: true,

+  In handleClick:

+        squares[i] = this.state.xIsNext ?
+'X' : 'O';
+        this.setState({
+        squares: squares,
+        xIsNext: !this.state.xIsNext,

+  The first line will play X if xIsNext is true, once this has been done the xIsNext will be flipped to false, meaning it is now O's turn.

 *